 In February 2019, Ocasio-Cortez and Massachusetts Senator Ed Markey introduced a resolution outlining the scope of a "Green New Deal."

 The resolution proposed the switch to renewable energy sources for the entire country, with the goal of achieving net-zero greenhouse gas emissions by 2030.
 Additionally, the plan called for major investments in clean energy technology research and development, with Ocasio-Cortez also aiming to include a federal jobs guarantee, basic income and universal health care under the umbrella of the Green New Deal.

 The resolution was co-sponsored by 60 House members and nine senators, including Democratic presidential candidates Cory Booker, Kamala Harris and Kirsten Gillibrand.
-Ocasio-Cortez said she intended to begin writing up legislation immediately.
+Ocasio-Cortez, who has suggested raising the income tax rate to as high as 70 percent to fund her ambitious proposal, said she intended to begin writing up legislation immediately.

 Early Life and Education

 Born to a working-class Puerto Rican family in the Bronx, New York, Ocasio-Cortez graduated from Boston University, majoring in economics and international relations, and worked for Senator Ted Kennedy's office where she focused on immigration issues while in college.